Cactooz/Cactooz/README.md

 <h1 align="center">Hello there 👋</h1>

-I'm Hugo, a Swedish University student studying Information and Communication Technology.
+I'm Hugo, a Swedish University student studying Information and Communication Technology at KTH.

 - 🗺️ I’m currently working on school projects and other random projects in my free time.
 - 🌱 I’m currently learning React.